turning data and information into insights and inspiration to save our planet.

 My Pillars

-The issues we face are much larger than any one of us can tackle alone.
-We must work together to
+collaboration: the issues we face are much larger than any one of us can tackle alone.
+We must work together to save our planet.

 Now available for strategic consulting engagements

-I work with conservation organizations, park and recreation agencies, trail managers, Tribal Nations, foundations, and climate-focused companies — bringing GIS expertise, strategic frameworks, and narrative craft to the work of protecting land, measuring impact, and scaling what works.
+I work with conservation organizations, park and recreation agencies, trail managers, Tribal Nations, foundations, and climate-focused companies, bringing GIS expertise, strategic frameworks, and narrative craft to the work of green infrastructure, land and environment solutions, measuring impact, and scaling initiatives.

 Meet Breece…

-I've spent 25+ years building the GIS systems, frameworks, and tools that conservation organizations actually use — from ParkScore® and Greenprinting at the Trust for Public Land, to a global reforestation monitoring backbone at One Tree Planted spanning 600+ partners across 80 countries.
+I've spent 25+ years leading teams that build GIS systems, frameworks, and tools that conservation organizations actually use, from ParkScore® and Greenprinting at the Trust for Public Land, to a global reforestation monitoring backbone at One Tree Planted spanning 600+ partners across 80 countries.

-Today I run my own strategic consulting practice, working with organizations navigating conservation, climate, trails, parks, and environmental justice.
-My book, Protecting the Places We Love, captures the approach — and it's still a free resource for anyone working to save places.
+Today I run Breece Robertson Consulting, working with organizations navigating conservation, climate, trails, parks, and environmental justice challenges.
+My book, Protecting the Places We Love, captures the approach and is a resource for anyone working to protect, restore and steward places.

 Currently working with American Trails to design a nationwide framework for an authoritative trails database and decision-support platform, helping trail managers across the country make better decisions on funding, equity, and accessibility.